SiFTW/patientMutationModelling/README.md

 4. **Run the Docker Image**

    Run the Docker image with the below command, which also mounts the folder containing the code you've just downloaded so that it is accessible within the Docker container..

+> [!Note]
+>
+> You can change the --user root -w /home/richard to point to the home folder of your own user on the server e.g.
+> --user root -w /home/joebloggs
+> This will likely make it easier to save the output of simulations.

    ```sh
     sudo docker run --rm --group-add users -p 10005:8888 -e JUPYTER_ENABLE_LAB=yes -e JULIA_NUM_THREADS=64 -e NB_UID=1000 -e NB_USER=richard -e JUPYTER_TOKEN=letmein -v ~/patientModel/outputs:/multiscaleModel/SSDoutputs -v ~/patientModel/patientMutationModelling:/multiscaleModel/patientMutationModelling -e CHOWN_HOME=yes --user root -w /home/richard -e CHOWN_EXTRA_OPTS='-R' -w /multiscaleModel/ --user root -e CHOWN_EXTRA='/multiscaleModel/*,/multiscaleModel/' siftw/norrisetal:latest